SGEMM-cube: Precision-Recovery FP32 GEMM Approximation on Ascend NPUs with FP16 Matrix Engines

-This method introduces errors from decomposition, rounding, and accumulation.
-RN rounding provides higher precision than RZ.
-The accumulation of intermediate products in matrix multiplication can introduce both underflow and rounding errors.
-For example, storing intermediate results in FP32 format rather than lower-precision types helps prevent precision loss.
-In addition, carefully reordering the accumulation sequence can mitigate rounding error propagation.
-The final term can typically be omitted due to its negligible contribution.
+This method inherently introduces errors from several sources: the initial FP32-to-FP16 decomposition, subsequent rounding operations during intermediate computations, and the accumulation of products.
+The choice of RN rounding is critical as it provides superior precision compared to RZ rounding by minimizing systematic bias.
+Furthermore, the accumulation of intermediate products in matrix multiplication can introduce both underflow and cancellation errors.
+Storing intermediate results in FP32 format (or higher precision) rather than lower-precision types helps prevent precision loss during accumulation.
+In addition, carefully reordering the accumulation sequence can significantly mitigate rounding error propagation and enhance numerical stability.